Bio

 I suppose I've been immersed in words and images my whole life.

 I remember playing around in the art department of my dad's ad agency as a little girl, ogling the elaborate marker sets and big slanty drafting tables.
-Later I obsessed over high school yearbook layouts, and spent my afterschool hours writing "cheesy copy" for fun.
-I went on to the Medill School of Journalism at Northwestern, where I studied newspaper design (before newspaper design was really a thing) and after working for several publications as an editor and art director, I decided to stay home to focus on our growing family.
-And my work with words and images began to take new shape.
+Later I obsessed over yearbook layouts, and spent my after school hours writing "cheesy copy" for fun.
+I went on to the Medill School of Journalism at Northwestern, where I studied newspaper editing and design, paving the way for early career assignments as an editor and art director for several publications in the Mid-Atlantic.
+Soon my focus turned to a growing family and a growing ministry alongside my husband, Tim.
+And my work with words and images grew as well.

 But whatever the season, whatever the work, I am above all wife to Tim, mother to Ellie, Jack, Peter and Liam and — before all — daughter of the King.